Algonquin, Illinois: West Algonquin Road Corridor

 Like the East Algonquin Road Corridor, the West Algonquin Road Corridor is a neighborhood retail area, composed mostly of small retail shops, restaurants, and neighborhood services.
 This is a newer retail area, with most of the retailers having been constructed in the 1990s and 2000s.
 The corridor predominantly serves western Algonquin and Lake in the Hills.

-A Walgreens at the corner of Algonquin and Square Barn Roads serves as an anchor in an area that features an abundance of small shops.
-Algonquin Bank & Trust is also nearby.
-Restaurants include Burrito, Buddyz Chicago Pizzeria, Aroma Tapas, Domino's Pizza, China Bistro, Kosta's Gyros, Subway, @Bangkok Thai, and Taylor Street Pizza.
-Auto-related uses include Jiffy Lube/Super Brite and Discount Tire.

 Old Town District

 The village's Old Town District, focused primarily along Main Street/Illinois Route 31 includes dozens of independent retailers and franchises, offices, and fine restaurants.
 Other strip centers can be found nearby along Route 31 including the Fox River Center and Edgewood Plaza.